urbit/up8-ticket/README.md

 Securely generate [UP8][up8p]-compatible, `@q`-encoded master tickets.
 Split and combine tickets via a k/n Shamir's Secret Sharing scheme.

+If you plan on generating a master ticket for a galaxy wallet, for example, you might want to use `gen_ticket_drbg(384)` to generate the ticket, and then `shard(.., 5, 3)` to split it into five shares (any three of which can be used to recover it).

 ## Install

 Grab it from npm like so: